DARIAH-DE/InstallationGuides/en/dkpro.md

 INFO: All files processed in 0,84 minutes
 ~~~

-**Note**: A [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with annotated text has been created and placed in the previously unpacked archive.
+**Note**: A [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with annotated text of the `EffiBriestKurz.txt`-file has been created and placed in the previously unpacked archive.